 What you need to know about end of FBT year

-The finishing line of the Fringe Benefit Tax year is in sight.
-March 31 is always a hectic day at RemServ with 24 hours of last-minute processing as many of our customers spend frantically to use up their remaining balances.
+The finishing line of the Fringe Benefit Tax (FBT) year is in sight.
+31 March is always a hectic day at RemServ with 24 hours of last-minute processing as many of our customers spend frantically to use up their remaining balances.

-So the end of March can be a stressful time.
-Let’s take a look at how you can ensure you get your full salary packaging benefit before the end of the Fringe Benefit Tax year, and avoid that panic at the eleventh hour on March 31.
+At RemServ, we understand the end of March can be a stressful time.
+So, let’s take a look at how you can ensure you maximise your salary packaging benefits before the end of the FBT year (EOFBTY) to avoid any last-minute panic on 31 March.

-The FBT year runs from April 1 to March 31, and once the clock ticks over a new cap limit is allocated – so you should try to spend your full cap limit within that 12 month period in order to receive your full entitlement.
+The FBT year runs from 1 April to 31 March, and once the clock ticks over, a new cap limit is allocated – so to ensure you receive your full entitlement you should try to spend your full cap limit within that 12 month period.

 Some people end up with a large balance remaining, late in March, and experience time-related stress because of this.
 You’d be surprised how tricky it can be to spend a couple of thousand dollars when the pressure is on.
-This is why end of FBT year can be a full-on time for us at RemServ, and for our customers.
-It’s best to spend your balance before March 31 and avoid a rollover.
+This is why EOFBTY can be a full-on time for us at RemServ and for our customers, and we recommend you spend your balance before 31 March to avoid a rollover.